SEAT Leon hatchback - Reliability & safety

 The arrival of new safety kit should reduce the likelihood of collisions

 The fourth-generation Leon features too many new parts to say for sure how reliable it'll be, but problems are unlikely to be a major concern.
+The Leon shares all of its engines with other VW Group models including the Volkswagen Golf and Skoda Octavia.
 It's also loaded with the latest driver assistance features to improve safety.

 SEAT Leon reliability